birhanumoges/Cafe-Sales-Forecasting_and_Recommendation-System/README.md

-This project applies data science techniques to analyzes and forecasts sales trends for a cafe using transactional data.

 #  Cafe Sales Forecasting & Recommendation System

 This project applies data science techniques to analyzes and forecasts sales trends for a cafe using transactional data.
 It includes **sales prediction**, **regional sales analysis**, **product clustering**, and a **recommendation system**, offering practical insights for improving operations, inventory, and marketing strategies.